Naereen/slides/2018_06__Julia_my_new_optimization_friend__introduction_for_MATLAB_users__at_IETR_seminar/slides.md

 # 3.2.
 Solving a $2^{\text{nd}}$ order ODE

-> Goal : solve and plot the differential equation of a pendulum:
+> Goal: solve and plot the differential equation of a pendulum:
 > $$\theta''(t) + b \,\theta'(t) + c \,\sin(\theta(t)) = 0$$
 > For $b = 1/4$, $c = 5$, $\theta(0) = \pi - 0.1$, $\theta'(0)=0$, $t\in[0,10]$